-Each year the High School youth, those who have completed 9th grade and up, travel to another area of the country to participate in a one week mission trip.
+Each year, the High School Youth who are completing grades 9 thur 12 travel to another area of the country to participate in a week-long mission trip.
 This is just one of the ways the youth participate in the “externally serving” part of our mission statement.
-In the past the group has gone to places like New York City, a Native American reservation, and Taylorsville, NC.
+It has become a custom that we choose our mission trip locations on a 3-year rotation of urban, rural, and Native American; this way, all high schoolers are exposed to each type of mission site during their high school career, and they repeat one site type.
 These experiences give the youth an opportunity to work in cultures that are not our own.
-The youth are involved in various activities and work such as serving in soup kitchens, watching and playing with children, sitting and visiting with those in the nursing homes, and working on home improvement.
+The youth are involved in various activities and work, such as serving in soup kitchens, watching and playing with children, sitting and visiting with those in the nursing homes, and working on home improvement.
 They also spend time in worship and reflection with other youth from other parts of the country.
 The youth who have gone on these trips express a profound experience where they see God in new ways.
 These trips can be a transformational experience.

 “Before we left on Friday, she gave us all a T-shirt, Steelers bracelet, and a big hug.
 It was amazing to see how much of an impact we could make on someone’s life in five days.” — Hanna Langley [age 15]

 “Every year, I deeply believe that I’ve had the best experience while on these mission trips but every year tops the last one.
 This one was by far the best one I’ve ever been on so far and I sincerely thank each and every one of you for giving me the opportunity and the confidence I need for these trips.
 I grow closer to God every year and every day because of you and for that I am eternally grateful and in your debt.” — Taryn Clarke [age 16]